AgustinxT/Linear-Oaxaca-Blinder-Decomposition-in-Argentina/README.md

 * An xlsx file with the composition of the EPH and the meaning of each variable.
 * An R Markdown file that shows a step-by-step process, from data import and cleaning to data exploration and the application of the O-B technique.
-* The raw data from the four quarters of 2022 used in this study, in txt format.
+* The raw data of the four quarters of 2022 used in this study, in txt format.
 * An xlsx file with the RIPTE index.

 //